 Lam ended up unconscious, and later received treatment at the Boston City Hospital.

 After beating Thanh Lam with a stick on April 8, 1988, Wahlberg fled the scene.
-Later that same night, he approached another Vietnamese man named Hoa Trinh, telling him the police were coming.
+Later that same night, according to court documents, he approached another Vietnamese man named Hoa Trinh, telling him the police were coming.
 Wahlberg put his arm around Trinh as a police cruiser passed by, but once the car was gone, he punched Trinh right in the eye.

 According to some stories, Trinh went blind after Wahlberg punched him.
 However, according to an article published in the Los Angeles Times in 2014, Trinh wasn't blinded – his left eye was already gone.
 Of course, this revelation doesn't make Wahlberg's violent outburst any less shocking or reprehensible.

 Wahlberg was charged with attempted murder for the vicious beatings he committed on April 8, 1988.
-He plead guilty to assault and was sentenced to to two years in Suffolk County Deer Island House of Correction.
+He pleaded guilty to assault and was sentenced to two years in Suffolk County Deer Island House of Correction.

-On June 15, 1985, 15-year-old Wahlberg and two other friends hounded a trio of African American kids, one of whom was a 12-year-old boy named Jesse Coleman.
-Wahlberg and his makeshift biker gang cycled after the kids, yelling racial slurs and telling them to get out of the neighborhood.
+On June 15, 1986, 15-year-old Wahlberg and two friends hounded a trio of African American kids, one of whom was a 12-year-old boy named Jesse Coleman, according to court documents.
+Wahlberg and his friends cycled after the kids, yelling racial slurs and telling them to get out of the neighborhood.
 One of Wahlberg's group even threw a rock.

-The harassment continued the next day, when Wahlberg's crew ran into the same kids, now on a school field trip.
-They threw more rocks and yelled more hateful things, but this time they were caught.
+The harassment continued the next day, when Wahlberg's crew ran into Coleman, now on a school field trip.
+They threw more rocks and yelled more hateful things.
 Civil action was filed against Wahlberg and his friends.